Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

 The West Midlands Trophy is sponsored by web hosting solutions at www.intermip.net

 The Radio Society of Great Britain (RSGB) is the UK's national membership organisation for amateur radio enthusiasts.

-Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 2 August 2020 (11-page/195KB Microsoft Word document) Problems downloading the GB2RS news script?
+Tap or click the link below to download this week's GB2RS news script GB2RS News Script for 20 June 2021 (16-page/411KB Microsoft Word document) Problems downloading the GB2RS news script?
 Try this alternative link.

 Welcome to The Wolverhampton Amateur Radio Society Website

 The officers of WARS are following the developing situation around the Coronavirus (COVID-19) and The Prime Minister has now said that everyone in the UK should now avoid non-essential travel and contact with others.

 Given this guidance, all face-to-face WARS meetings, activities and events must be suspended from, Tuesday, 17 March 2020.
 This suspension applies to ALL members, friends, family and visitors, and will be until further notice.

 We must continue to respond to the developing situation in a calm, measured and appropriate way.
 We will continue to follow official guidance.
 The safety of everyone involved with the Society, is our number one priority.
 That is always at the heart of our decision making.